tox-dev/tox/docs/example/basic.rst

     tox -e py36

-you can run restrict the test run to the python3.6 environment.
+you can restrict the test run to the python3.6 environment.

 Available "default" test environments names are: